oshioked/Restaurant-mobile-app-v1/README.md

 Restaurant mobile app built with react native (expo managed workflow)

 The node js server for this application is in <a href = "https://github.com/oshioked/Quickeats-v1-mobile-api">this repo</a>

 The landing page for this application is <a href = "https://quickeatss.herokuapp.com">https://quickeatss.herokuapp.com</a>

-See a case study of Quickeats version 2 here

 Here are screenshots of some screens from this application